nearform/titus/docs/developers/packages/titus-frontend/README.md

 ```
 npm run build
 ```
-which will clean a produce a new bundle in `build/` folder.
+which will produce a new bundle in `build/` folder.